build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ]
 ```

 6. Since the hosted domain is private, you can access the service `game-2048` using the user-friendly URL `game-2048.my-externaldns-demo.com` from within the pods.
-We will be creating test pod and running a curl command to verify the setup.
+We will be creating a test pod and running a curl command to verify the setup.

 ```
 kubectl run nginx-test-conn --image=nginx -n game-2048  && sleep 5 && kubectl exec -it nginx-test-conn -n game-2048 -- sh -c "curl http://${SUB_DOMAIN}.${AWS_ROUTE53_DOMAIN}" > test.html